I'm a member

 Printer Friendly Version

-DESCRIPTIONTotal disc replacement, using an artificial intervertebral disc designed for the lumbar spine, is proposed as an alternative to fusion in patients with persistent and disabling nonradicular low back pain.
+DESCRIPTIONTotal disc replacement, using an artificial intervertebral disc designed for the lumbar spine, is proposed as an alternative to fusion in patients with persistent and disabling degenerative disc disease.

-When conservative treatment of degenerative disc disease fails, a common surgical approach is spinal fusion; over 200,000 spinal fusions are performed each year.
-However, the outcomes of spinal fusion have been controversial over the years, in part due to the difficulty in determining whether a patient's back pain is related to degenerative disc disease and in part due to the success of the procedure itself.
-In addition, spinal fusion alters the biomechanics of the back, potentially leading to premature disc degeneration at adjacent levels, a particular concern for younger patients.
-During the past 30 years, a variety of artificial intervertebral discs have been investigated as an alternative approach to fusion.
-This approach, also referred to as total disc replacement or spinal arthroplasty, is intended to maintain motion at the operative level once the damaged disc has been removed, and to maintain the normal biomechanics of the adjacent vertebrae.
+When conservative treatment of degenerative disc disease fails, a common surgical approach is spinal fusion; more than 200,000 spinal fusions are performed each year.
+However, outcomes with spinal fusion have been controversial, in part due to the difficulty in determining if a patient's back pain is related to degenerative disc disease and in part due to the success of the procedure itself.
+In addition, spinal fusion alters the spine biomechanics, potentially leading to premature disc degeneration at adjacent levels, a particular concern for younger patients.
+During the past 30 years, various artificial intervertebral discs have been investigated as an alternative approach to fusion.
+This approach, also referred to as total disc replacement or spinal arthroplasty, is intended to maintain motion at the operative level once the damaged disc has been removed and to maintain the normal biomechanics of the adjacent vertebrae.

 Potential candidates for artificial disc replacement have chronic low back pain attributed to degenerative disc disease, lack of improvement with non-operative treatment, and none of the contraindications for the procedure, which include multilevel disease, spinal stenosis or spondylolisthesis, scoliosis, previous major spine surgery, neurologic symptoms, and other minor contraindications.
 These contraindications make artificial disc replacement suitable for a subset of patients in which fusion is indicated.
-Patients who require procedures in addition to fusion such as laminectomy and/or decompression are not candidates for the artificial disc.
+Patients who require procedures in addition to fusion (eg, laminectomy, decompression) are not candidates for the artificial disc.

 POLICYArtificial intervertebral discs of the lumbar spine are considered investigational.